gbv/coli-ana/README.md

 [![Test](https://github.com/gbv/coli-ana/actions/workflows/test.yml/badge.svg)](https://github.com/gbv/coli-ana/actions/workflows/test.yml)

-> API to decompose DDC numbers
+> API to analyze DDC numbers

-This repository contains an implementation of an API to decompose synthesized DDC numbers.
+This repository contains an implementation of an API to analyze synthesized DDC numbers.
 The algorithm to split DDC numbers is not included.
 See <https://coli-conc.gbv.de/coli-ana/> for more information.

 ## Table of Contents <!-- omit in toc -->
 - [Install](#install)